February 19, 2026

 Can AI really “remember” in the enterprise?

-Not in the way humans do—and that distinction matters.
+Not in the way humans do, and that difference matters.

 Avaya Infinity was designed around a simple but often overlooked principle: